confluentinc/event-streaming-patterns/docs/event/event-standardizer.md

 ---
 seo:
   title: Event Standardizer
-  description: An event standardizer converts events in multple formats to a common format understood by a downstream event processor.
+  description: An event standardizer converts events in multiple formats to a common format understood by a downstream event processor.
 ---

 # Event Standardizer